-I recently went to Madrid on a mileage run, but while I was there I figured I should actually go into the city and see some stuff.
+I recently went to Spain on a mileage run, but while I was there I figured I should actually go into the city and see some stuff, giving me a 6 hour layover in Madrid.
 I’d been to Madrid when I was much younger with my family, but I don’t remember much of it, so I was excited to reacquaint myself with the city.
 Unfortunately, I had horrid weather with strong winds and even stronger rain, but just as I was about to give up and head back to the airport it cleared up!

 It’s totally possible to see some great parts of cities in a handful of hours and seeing some of the city is better than sitting cooped up in an airport.
 So, for this post I’ll talk about what you can see in Madrid on a 6-hour layover.
 If you haven’t got a layover in Madrid and you’re simply visiting, then you can consider this post a fly-by introduction to the city in an afternoon.